Language policy for Helsenorge

 Scope of the language policy

-This language policy applies to all written, user-oriented communication and covers:
+This language policy applies to all written, user-oriented communication and covers all content on Helsenorge.
+This includes all articles, forms, and self-service solutions.

 Nynorsk

-The Act relating to language (the Language Act) states that Bokmål and Nynorsk are Norwegian languages with equal value that can be used in all parts of society.
-Bokmål and Nynorsk have equal standing as written languages in public bodies.
+The Act relating to language (the Language Act) states that Bokmål and Nynorsk are equal languages that can be used in all parts of society.
+In public bodies, Bokmål and Nynorsk have equal standing as written languages.

-According to the Language Act, public bodies have a responsibility for using, developing and strengthening Bokmål and Nynorsk.
-Central government bodies, i.e. those that serve the entire country, must alternate between the two languages.
-Forms must be made available in both languages.
-Government bodies must respond to all enquiries from private individuals in the language form that was used in the enquiry.
+According to the Language Act, public bodies have a responsibility for using, developing, and strengthening Bokmål and Nynorsk.
+Central government bodies, i.e. those that serve the entire country, must over time use at least 25 percent of both Bokmål and Nynorsk in publicly available documents.
+Forms and self-service solutions must be available in both languages.
+Government bodies must respond to all requests from private individuals in the Norwegian written language used in the request.

-The following measures must be implemented in order to increase the proportion of Nynorsk on helsenorge.no:
+The following measures must be implemented in order to increase the proportion of Nynorsk on Helsenorge:

 • The Helsenorge editorial team shall raise awareness amongst local editors of their obligation to comply with the Language Act in the performance of their role.

-According to the Central Government Communication Policy (adopted by the Ministry of Government Administration and Reform on 16 October 2009), Government agencies must pay special attention to users of the Sámi languages, in order to ensure good communication with Sámi language users across the country.
+According to the Central Government Communication Policy, government agencies must pay special attention to users of the Sámi languages, in order to ensure good communication with Sámi language users across the country.

-This applies to the use of Sámi on helsenorge.no:
+This applies to the use of Sámi languages on Helsenorge:

-Content on helsenorge.no must meet the information needs regarding the health rights of individuals in Norway who have little or no Norwegian language skills.
+Content on Helsenorge must meet the information needs regarding the health rights of individuals in Norway who have little or no Norwegian language skills.
 It is primarily health information which is specific to Norway that must be provided in English.
-In addition, we must provide up-to-date information about services on helsenorge.no.
+In addition, we must provide up-to-date information about the self-service solutions on Helsenorge.

 We have established the following goals to improve communication in English:

-• Information about the health service and health rights in Norway shall be available in English.
+• Information about the health service, health rights and healthcare in Norway shall be available in English.

-• Information about digital services on helsenorge.no shall be available in English.
+• Information about digital services on Helsenorge shall be available in English.

-• The most commonly used forms on helsenorge.no shall be made available in English.
+• The most commonly used forms on Helsenorge shall be available in English.

 • The need for further translations into English will be assessed through user surveys and in a dialogue with our collaboration partners.